Nineteen of The Most Influential Young Adult Nonfiction Books

 The novel is an example of whether or not to survive or to succumb.
 This arctic adventure story will appeal to teens immediately.
 The description of the arctic is fantastically vivid as if the readers are among those who are trapped in the freezing wilderness.
 There is fear all around them but there is also strong determination in the men who endured this great polar adventure.
 The young reader will learn what it takes to survive such a frightening ordeal.
 Hope, determination, and emotional fortitude are some of the values involved in this true story.

 Journeys and Places

-: The book is simply a novel of endurance-individuals in a desperate situations while on dangerous journeys in faraway places.
+The book is simply a novel of endurance-individuals in a desperate situation while on dangerous journeys in faraway places.
 The place is the Antarctic and the men show extraordinary courage on their journey across the wilderness of frozen ice while experiencing lack and limitations.
-The pictures and illustrations are so vivid that the young reader can almost feel the cold upon them.
+The pictures and illustrations are so vivid that the young reader can almost feel cold upon them.